BattGenie/battetl/README.md

 Finally, the data must be exported from the cycler in a [specific format](#data-export-requirements)

-Note that repeated calls to load test data that already exists in the database (as determined by unix timestamp) will not overwrite any existing data.
-Only test data after the lastest existing unix timestamp will be loaded.
-In the case of loading cycle statistics, any duplicate cycles that already exist in the database will be overwritten.

 For a practical implementation of `BattETL`, please refer to the example notebook `examples/battetl_demo.ipynb` located in the `examples` directory.
 This notebook demonstrates how to implement `BattETL` and can serve as a useful reference for your own project.

+> Note that repeated calls to load test data that already exists in the database (as determined by unix timestamp) will not overwrite any existing data.
+Only test data after the most recent existing unix timestamp will be loaded.
+In the case of loading cycle statistics, any duplicate cycles that already exist in the database will be overwritten.

 ## Config File